DataIntellectTech/TorQ/docs/utilities.md

 source (e.g. in the case of tickerplant subscriptions).

 .sub.getsubscriptionhandles is used to get a table of processes to subscribe to.
-It takes a process type and process name, and `()` and a null symbol can be used for all:
+It takes a process type and process name, where `()` or a null symbol can be used for all:

     .sub.getsubscriptionhandles[`tickerplant;();()!()]      / all processes of type tickerplant .sub.getsubscriptionhandles[`;`rdb1;()!()]              / all processes called 'rdb1'